Strong Convergence in Posets: The Proof

 \section{The Proof}

-\begin{proof} Let $\tau$ be a terminal permutation that is reachable from $\pi$.
+\begin{proof} Let $\pi$ converge to some terminal permutation $\tau$.
 The uniqueness of $\tau$ is proved by providing a criterion, depending only on $\pi$, as to which pairs of elements appear in the same order in $\pi$ and $\tau$ and which are reversed.